1880 Republican National Convention: Balloting

 At ten o'clock on Monday morning, convention chairman Hoar banged his gavel to open the convention.
 Eugene Hale moved to immediately proceed to the presidential nominee balloting, and Roscoe Conkling seconded the motion.
 Newspapers had predicted the results of the balloting, and the delegates knew that it would take a number of ballots before a victor could be found.
 The first surprise during the balloting roll call came when John A. Logan of Illinois announced that of his state's forty-two delegates, only twenty-four were in support of Grant.
 This was not as "solid" as Logan had previously advertised to the rest of the Grant backers.
 New York faced a similar situation.
 Of its seventy delegates, fifty-one supported Grant, seventeen were for Blaine, and the remaining two supported Sherman.
 Pennsylvania fared even worse, as only thirty-two of the state's fifty-eight delegates put in their support for Grant.

 After all the states were polled, the results were tabulated.
-Grant received 304 votes, Blaine had 284, Sherman had 93, Vermont senator George F. Edmunds received 34, Elihu B. Washburne, who had served as the United States Ambassador to France under President Grant, had 30, and Minnesota senator William Windom received 10.
+Grant received 304 votes, Blaine had 284, Sherman had 93, Senator George F. Edmunds received 34, Elihu B. Washburne, who had served as the United States Ambassador to France under President Grant, had 30, and Minnesota senator William Windom received 10.
 Of the states represented by the "triumvirate", sixty delegates did not support Grant.
 None of the candidates were close to the 379 needed to secure the nomination, so the balloting continued throughout the day.

 In Washington, D.C., both Blaine and Sherman were disappointed by their first-ballot vote totals.
 Blaine had been told that he should expect around 300 first-ballot votes, but his actual total fell sixteen short, and it was also one vote fewer than the total he received on the first ballot at the 1876 Convention.
 Sherman was told to expect 110 votes, which was significantly lower than the expected totals for Blaine and Grant.
 However, Sherman felt his chance would come later, when the Grant vote split apart.
 After Sherman heard his first-ballot vote totals, he grew visibly angry that "some of them [the votes] were taken away from him before the ballot began."
-He was upset that nine Ohio delegates bolted from Sherman and voted instead for his opponent, James G. Blaine.
-Sherman blamed Blaine for causing the delegates to bolt from Ohio "by [methods of] falsehood, ridicule and treachery."
+He was upset that nine Ohio delegates bolted from Sherman and voted for Blaine.
+Sherman blamed Blaine for causing the defection "by [methods of] falsehood, ridicule and treachery."
 In Galena, Illinois, Grant did not express any emotions after being told about the first-ballot vote totals.
 As one newsman reported, "[t]he silent soldier was smoking his cigar with all his usual serenity."
 Grant's wife, Julia, expected a deadlock, and suggested to her husband that he surprise the delegates in Chicago with a visit.
 Grant thought this was unwise because it gave an appearance of bad luck and bad manners.
 Despite his wife's attempts to change his mind, Grant remained adamant.